-Northern lights Isle of Lewis tonight
+Northern lights in Isle of Lewis tonight

 Kp 1 is well below the Kp 3–4 threshold needed for aurora to be visible from Isle of Lewis.